-Phase 2 Drawdown - Drawdown includes initial drawdown which will occur approximately from January 1 to March 15 and the final reservoir drawdown which will occur when the water surface elevation is at the Klamath River historic channel elevation.
+Phase 2 Drawdown Year - The Drawdown Year includes initial drawdown which will occur approximately from January 1 to March 15 and the final reservoir drawdown which will occur when the water surface elevation of the reservoirs is at the Klamath River historic channel elevation.
 The duration of drawdown is expected to last approximately four to six months depending on water year type.
+Within the Drawdown Year, dams and associated features will be physically removed and a free-flowing river will be established through the Hydroelectric Reach by mid-October.